 For example, you could sell rights to a design for a component, but limit the buyer to use that component only in certain products.

 Selling limited rights allows you to maximise the value the IP because you can sell the rights multiple times to different buyers for different uses.

-The other reason you might want to limit the rights sold is because your IP contains the intellectual property under licence from someone else, and that you don’t have a licence to sell it.
+The other reason you might want to limit the rights sold in certain cases is because your IP contains the intellectual property under licence from someone else, and that you don’t have a licence to sell it.